Purchases made through links earn us a small commission, at no extra cost to you.

 Park Map: Here is a trail map of Chickakoo Lake Recreation Area.

-You may also enjoy visiting these other recreation areas in Parkland County:
+You may also enjoy these other activities and places to visit in Parkland County:

 Shop for Alberta & Adventure Themed Merchandise